-If you are running Ubuntu with the GNOME desktop and need to access a command-prompt you will need to open a terminal window.
-This can be achieved by right-clicking on the desktop background and selecting the Open Terminal menu option as shown in Figure 1-1:
+If you are using the GNOME desktop and need to access a command prompt, you will need to open a Terminal window.
+This can be achieved by right-clicking on the desktop background and selecting the Open in Terminal menu option as shown in Figure 1-1:

 Introduction A terminal window may also be opened within the GNOME desktop using the Ctrl-Alt-T keyboard accelerator.

 Configuring a Linux system typically involves editing files.
-For those new to Linux it can be unclear which editor to use.
-If you are running a terminal session and do not already have a preferred editor we recommend using the nano editor.
-To launch nano in a terminal window simply enter the following command:
+For those new to Linux, it can be unclear which editor to use.
+If you are running a terminal session and do not already have a preferred editor, we recommend using the nano editor.
+To launch nano in a terminal window, enter the following command:

 Where <file> is replaced by the path to the file you wish to edit.
 For example: